Ensuring child safety is fundamental to the mission of Boys & Girls Clubs of San Francisco and our number one priority.

 Our Clubs maintain a comprehensive safety plan that includes emergency procedures and reporting requirements for any incident that could pose harm to a youth or staff.
 The plan is updated annually, and all Club staff are trained during their onboarding process and twice per year afterwards.

 BGCSF has safety policies that prioritize the safety of youth we serve above all else.
 These policies include, but are not limited to, supervision, transportation to and from Clubs, appropriate communications, strict bathroom behavior and access policies, and prohibition of private one-on-one contact (excluding confidential behavioral health services appointments with our certified professionals).

 Ongoing training and supervision of staff is critical.
 BGCSF staff participate in a wide variety of child safety training conducted through an annual organization-wide Safety Awareness Day, a second managers-specific Safety Awareness Day, and a culture that encourages the sharing of best practices.
 Expectations about the responsibility that every BGCSF staff person has for the safety of children start at the first-day orientation with a conversation with the President, Chief Operating Officer, or Vice President of Club Services leading the discussion.
 Through our national organization, we engage leading third-party safety experts to provide guidance for our policies and approaches, including Praesidium, the National Center for Missing & Exploited Children, and the National Children's Advocacy Center.

 mandatory annual safety assessments

 Each BGCSF location completes a safety self-assessment each year.
-We also conduct 2-3 facility audits of Clubhouses to access the conditions of the Club with an eye on any areas of concern for youth and staff safety.
-(Club vans are accessed during these audits).
+We also conduct 2-3 facility audits of Clubhouses to assess the conditions of the Club with an eye on any areas of concern for youth and staff safety (Club vans are assessed during these audits).
 The Vice President of Club Services, Director of Facilities, and Clubhouse Director are present for all audits.

 safety committee of the board